4. They’re diverse and inclusive.

 High-functioning teams are subcultures of their company culture, and co-creating rituals is an important part of this.
 They carry company values and customs to their team and adapt them to their process.

 How they run check-ins and updates, exchange information, recognize each other, and even what emojis they use 🌮 are ritualized parts of their team culture.
+Inclusive approaches plus rituals equal psychological safety.
+No one feels embarrassed to contribute.

 6. They participate in team-building exercises